TraGicCode/modulesync_configs/README.md

 # NOTE
-If you have posh-git and Win32-OpenSSH Installed they will fight and not use the same version of ssh-agent and ssh-add
+If you have posh-git and Win32-OpenSSH Installed they will fight and not use the same version of ssh-agent and ssh-add.
+Also be sure to start-sshagent if using posh git

 # Common usecase examples